carld/automata-via-macros/README.md

-A Chez Scheme implemention of the automaton macro described in "Automata via Macros" by Shiram Krishnamurthi, 2006.
+A Chez Scheme implemention of the automaton macro described in "Automata via Macros" by Shriram Krishnamurthi, 2006.

 http://cs.brown.edu/~sk/Publications/Papers/Published/sk-automata-macros